brendacs/colludia-gatsby/src/content/posts/picks/2020-12-15-5-story-rich-indie-games-cute-froggy-protagonists.markdown

 ## Hop to It!

 With a surprising number of games with frog protagonists, frog-lovers and animal-lovers alike have plenty of frog-filled adventures to keep them busy.
-From touching to funny to adorable to relaxing, there's enough breadth and variety for any story-rich game lover who just wants to play as a charming frog once in a while.
+From touching to funny to adorable to relaxing, there's enough breadth and variety for any story rich game lover who just wants to play as a charming frog once in a while.

 [image0]: ../../../images/post/5storyrichindiegamescutefroggyprotagonists/5StoryRichIndieGamesCuteFroggyProtagonists0.webp
 [image1]: ../../../images/post/5storyrichindiegamescutefroggyprotagonists/5StoryRichIndieGamesCuteFroggyProtagonists1.webp